telerik/reporting-docs/knowledge-base/error-resource-not-found-after-finishing-the-item-template-wizard.md

 ## Steps to Reproduce
 The error might occur in two cases:
 1. In case there is a REST service already configured on a different host.
 In 'Configure reporting engine' dialog, choosing Rest service option and "Use existing REST service" where you enter a valid REST service URI.
-2. In case you are configuring the viewer to work with Report Server reports.
+2. In case you are configuring the viewer to work with Report Server.
 In 'Configure reporting engine' dialog, choosing Report Server option where you enter a valid Report Server URI.

 ## Error Message
 ```HTML